Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Conclusion

 \section{Conclusion}

-We investigated the effects of a prethermalization phase in isobar collision system (namely \Ru+\Ru and \Zr+\Zr), using free-streaming as an extreme case.
-The main effects anticipated were observed: the smearing out of small-scale features, reduction of spatial anisotropies (which were transfered to momentum anisotropy).
-Despite the absolute magnitude of these effects being large, we observed none or mild sensitivity to free-stream evolution when considering ratios between different nuclear structure configurations.
-Ellipticity and system size effects are less than one percent and are unlikely to be relevant when comparing to data.
-Higher eccentricities, however show differences that can be significant when comparing with precision measurements such as the ones recorded for isobar collisions.
+We investigated the effects of a pre-thermalization stage in isobar collision systems (namely \Ru+\Ru and \Zr+\Zr), using free-streaming as an extreme case.
+The main effects anticipated were observed: the smearing out of small-scale features and reduction of spatial anisotropies (which get transferred to momentum distribution anisotropy).
+Despite the absolute magnitude of these effects being large, it is not the same when doing ratios for a given $\tau_{FS}$.
+In this case, for ratios of ellipticity and rms radii, differences are less than 1\% and unlikely to be relevant when comparing to data.
+Ratios of higher order eccentricities, however, show differences that can be significant when comparing with precision measurements such as the ones recorded for isobar collisions.
+Within our statistics, not much can be learned from the two-plane correlator for elliptic and triangular flows but interestingly the normalized symmetric cumulant $\varepsilon NSC(2,3)$ seems sensitive to the duration of free-streaming.
+These studies of eccentricities yield information on the parameters $\beta_2$, $\beta_3$ and $a$.

-Furthermore, we studied the effects that nuclear geometry could have on the correlation between anisotropic flow and mean momentum through the estimator proposed in \cite{Giacalone:2020dln}.
-This estimator was shown to better predict experimental data and for the first time we employ it to study isobar systems.
-We showed that there are hints that they can be used together with the eccentricities to better constraint the nuclear structure parameters from the final state observables in relativistic heavy-ion collisions.

-We did not discussed the effects that a momentum anisotropy developed during the prethermalization.
-A non-zero initial momentum anisotropy contributes in a opposite sign to the decrease of initial eccentricity.
-These two effects combine in a non-trivial way and, to the best of the authors knowledge, no mapping between initial state and final-state exists that takes into account both quantities.
-We leave such a study for a future work.